pedroist/freight-delay-notification/README.md

 ## Notes:
-1. Used React Query for the api requests
+1. Used React Query API for the requests through a custom hook (`useRouteMonitoring.ts`).
+This provides several advantages:
+   - Simplified data fetching with built-in loading and error states
+   - Automatic request state management (loading, error, success)
+   - Configurable retry logic (limited to 1 retry to improve user experience)
+   - Consistent error handling across the application
 2. Used Temporal for the workflow orchestration
 3. Used OpenAI for the message generation
 4. Used SendGrid for the notification service